Exploring the Design and Materials of Modern Dental Implants

 Dental implants do not have these same issues.
 Since the implant itself mimics the form and structure of a natural tooth, and is embedded directly into the jaw to take the place of the entire missing tooth and root, it prevents the loss of bone density.
 The base of the implant is known as the post.
 It bears some resemblance to a metal screw, and is made from a specialized material that firmly bonds with the organic bone in the jaw.
 The metal base of the implant is then capped with an artificial tooth that is customized to match the colour and shape of the patient’s natural teeth, resulting in a replacement tooth that is virtually indistinguishable from the other teeth in the mouth.

 The solid connection between the implant and the jawbone also provides a complete restoration of full mouth function, with the patient being able to eat all their favourite foods with confidence.
 Dental implants offer the greatest comfort of all tooth replacement solutions, and avoids the long-term health effects that are associated with tooth loss and bone density reduction.

-Different Types of Dental Implant Procedures
+Exploring the Different Types of Dental Implant Treatments

 Dental implant procedures are performed based on the individual needs of the patient, and are only used when it is absolutely necessary to replace an existing natural tooth.
 In cases where there is a single lost tooth, then only one implant would be needed to treat the problem.
 These procedures are common in the case of individual lost teeth, and can be performed quickly with very little recovery time needed.